iamalegambetti/combat-ai-restaurants/Readme.md

-# Combat AI with AI: ounteract Machine-Generated Fake Restaurant Reviews on Social Media [Classifiers Replication Code]
+# Combat AI with AI: ounteract Machine-Generated Fake Restaurant Reviews on Social Media

 This repository includes the replication code for modeling part of the paper "Combat AI with AI: Counteract Machine-Generated Fake Restaurant Reviews on Social Media".
+Paper available at [https://arxiv.org/abs/2302.07731](https://arxiv.org/abs/2302.07731).

 In our implementation, Python 3.8 was used.